The compression body graph has infinite diameter: Preliminaries

-We say a subsurface $Y \subset S$ is \emph{essential} if all boundary components of $Y$ are either essential or boundary parallel in $S$.
+Suppose that $S$ is not an annulus.
+Then a subsurface $Y \subset S$ is \emph{peripheral} if it is an annulus with peripheral boundary.
+A subsurface $Y \subset S$ is \emph{essential} if it is not peripheral and if all boundary components are essential or peripheral.
 Let $Y \subset S$ be an essential subsurface.
 We will write $d_Y$ for the metric in $\C(Y)$.
-Let $Y_\varnothing$ be the set of vertices of $\C(S)$ corresponding to simple closed curves which may be isotoped to be disjoint from $Y$.
+Let $Y_\varnothing$ be the set of vertices of $\C(S)$ corresponding to essential curves which may be isotoped to be disjoint from $Y$.
 There is a coarsely well defined \emph{subsurface projection} $\pi_Y \colon \C(S) \setminus Y_\varnothing \to \C(Y)$, which we now define.
-We say a properly embedded arc in a surface $S$ is \emph{essential} if it does not bound a properly embedded disc together with a subarc of the boundary of $S$.
-Let $\mathcal{AC}(S)$ be the \emph{arc and curve complex} of $S$, which is a simplicial complex whose vertices are isotopy classes of essential simple closed curves and properly embedded essential simple arcs; $\mathcal{AC}(S)$ contains $\C(S)$ as a subcomplex, and this inclusion is a quasi-isometry.
-Let $a$ be an essential simple closed curve, and let $S^Y$ be the cover of $S$ corresponding to $Y$.
+We say a properly embedded arc in a surface $S$ is \emph{essential} if it does not bound a properly embedded bigon together with a subarc of the boundary of $S$.
+Let $\mathcal{AC}(S)$ be the \emph{arc and curve complex} of $S$: the simplicial complex whose vertices are isotopy classes of essential curves and properly embedded essential simple arcs.
+Thus $\mathcal{AC}(S)$ contains $\C(S)$ as a subcomplex, and this inclusion is a quasi-isometry.
+Let $S^Y$ be the cover of $S$ corresponding to $Y$.
 The surface $Y$ is homeomorphic to the Gromov closure of $S^Y$ so we may identify $\mathcal{AC}(Y)$ with $\mathcal{AC}(S^Y)$.
-Let $a^Y$ be the preimage of $a$ in $S^Y$, and define $\pi_Y(a)$ to be the essential components of $a^Y$ in $S^Y$, which is either empty, or a simplex in $\mathcal{AC}(Y)$.
-As $\mathcal{AC}(S)$ is quasi-isometric to $\C(S)$, this gives a coarsely well-defined map to $\C(S)$ in the latter case.
+For any essential curve or arc $a$, let $a^Y$ be the full preimage of $a$ in $S^Y$.
+Define $\pi_Y(a)$ to be the set of essential components of $a^Y$ in $S^Y$.
+So $\pi_Y(a)$ is either empty, or is a simplex in $\mathcal{AC}(Y)$.
+As $\mathcal{AC}(Y)$ is quasi-isometric to $\C(Y)$, this gives a coarsely well-defined map to $\C(Y)$ in the latter case.

-We define the \emph{cut-off function} $\lfloor \cdot \rfloor_c$ on $\R$ by $\lfloor x \rfloor_c = x$ if $x \ge c$ and zero otherwise.
-The \emph{distance estimate} of Masur and Minsky, stated below as Theorem \ref{theorem:mm dist}, shows that word length in the mapping class group is quasi-isometric to the cut-off sum of subsurface projections.